 SOFTS-Arabica coffee prices weaken, sugar also slips

-LONDON, June 15 (Reuters) - Arabica coffee futures on ICE were lower on Tuesday, with much-needed rains forecast for top producer Brazil, while raw sugar prices also fell.
+NEW YORK/LONDON, June 15 (Reuters) - Arabica coffee futures on ICE closed down on Tuesday, with much-needed rains forecast for top producer Brazil, and raw sugar prices also fell.

 COFFEE